triyuga/magikcraft-azureIgnite-mockEmitter/README.md

 Run MockEmitter by visiting `index.html` in your browser.
 Settings and usage should be self explainatory.

-Production event Logger at `https://magikcraftstatstracking.azurewebsites.net/api/MagikcraftStatsInput` via POST
+For Azure production event Logger enpoints see: https://github.com/jwulf/AzureIgnite